-The American Legion Cenotaph at Riverside Park Cemetery in Spokane is historically significant under Category "A" for its direct association to memorial events that originally centered around the recognition of soldiers who served in WWI.
+The American Legion Cenotaph at Riverside Park Cemetery in Spokane is historically significant under criteria "A" and special criteria consideration "F" for its direct association to memorial events that originally centered around the recognition of soldiers who served in WWI.
 At the time of its construction in 1930, the citizens of Spokane were still reeling from the impact of the war and the significant loss of life and wanted a place to honor and remember those who served.
-The period of significance begins and ends in 1930, the year the monument was erected and dedicated.